MichaelCurrin/dev-cheatsheets/cheatsheets/python/type-checks/data-structures/typed-dict.md

 ## Ways to use the type

-Here specifically using a `Movie` type, defined as follows.
+Here are using a `Movie` type, defined as follows:

 ```python
 Movie = TypedDict('Movie', {'name': str, 'year': int})
 ```

+The 3 approaches are:

 ### Annotation

-Here we annotate the type with comment explicitly.
+Annotate the type with comment explicitly.

 ```python
 movie = {'name': 'Toy Story', 'year': 1995}  # type: Movie